H-Index

 Tool Definition Quality

-Each tool has a distinct purpose: retrieving a specific listing, listing categories, and searching the registry.
-No overlaps.
+Each tool has a clearly distinct purpose: retrieving a specific listing by ID, listing available categories, and performing semantic search.
+No overlap or ambiguity.

-All tool names follow a consistent verb_noun pattern using lowercase with underscores (get_listing, list_categories, search_registry).
+All tool names follow a consistent verb_noun pattern in snake_case (get_listing, list_categories, search_registry), making them predictable and easy to understand.

 Available Tools